 Markov-Switching Models

-Tuaneh, and Essi (2021) carried out a study on Markov-Switching Vector Autoregressive Modelling (Intercept Adjusted); Application to International Trade and Macroeconomic Stability in Nigeria (2000M1-2019M6) The study modelled and estimated the interdependence existing among Nigeria's International Trade and Macroeconomic Stability, Time series data from January 2000 to June 2019 were sourced from the Statistical Bulletin of the Central Bank of Nigeria.
-The Markov Switching Intercept Vector Autoregressive (MSI VAR) Model whos used for the analysis, The result showedall variables were I(1).
+Tuaneh and Essi (2021) carried out a study on Markov-Switching Vector Autoregressive Modelling (Intercept Adjusted) and its application to International Trade and Macroeconomic Stability in Nigeria (2000M1-2019M6) The study modelled and estimated the interdependence existing among Nigeria's International Trade and Macroeconomic Stability, Time series data from January 2000 to June 2019 were sourced from the Statistical Bulletin of the Central Bank of Nigeria.
+The Markov Switching Intercept Vector Autoregressive (MSI VAR) Model wasused for the analysis, The result showed that allvariables were I(1).
 VAR lag length selection criteria choose lag 2.
-The MS VAR analysis identified two regimes (expansion and contraction), the information criteria selected the Markov-Switching Intercept Autoregressive Heteroschedastic 2 Variance Auto-regression 2 [MSIARH (2)-VAR (2)].
-The MS-VAR results showed significant interaction among the macroeconomic variable.
+The MS VAR analysis identified two regimes (expansion and contraction), and the information criteria selected the Markov-Switching Intercept Autoregressive Heteroschedastic 2 Variance Auto-regression 2 [MSIARH (2)-VAR (2)].
+The MS-VAR results showed significant interaction among the macroeconomic variables.
 However, the variables were also self-explanatory.

-Tuaneh, Essi and Etuk (2021) studied Markov-Switching Mean Vector Autoregressive (MSM-VAR) Modelling: Application to Macroeconomic data.
+Tuaneh, Essi, and Etuk (2021) studied Markov-Switching Mean Vector Autoregressive (MSM-VAR) Modelling: Application to Macroeconomic data.
 The study modelled and estimated the interdependence between macroeconomic variables particularly international trade and exchange rate within the context of the Nigerian economy.
 The study apart from also investigating the interdependence existing among the study variables, also determined the probabilities of transition from one regime to another and the duration of stay in the regimes.
-Time series data for 246 months spanning through January 2000 -June 2020 was sourced from the Statistical Bulletin of the Central Bank of Nigeria.
+Time series data for 246 months spanning from January 2000 -June 2020 was sourced from the Statistical Bulletin of the Central Bank of Nigeria.
 The study used the MSM VAR in the Analysis.
 The results showed that all variables were stationary at first difference.
 The study chose 2 regimes, and the model selection criteria selected [MS (2)-MVAR (2)].
-The result showed relative significance of each random innovation, the variables were largely self-explanatory and very strongly exogenous,
+The result showed the relative significance of each random innovation, the variables were largely self-explanatory and very strongly exogenous,

 Exchange Rate and Agricultural Production

-The exchange rate is an important macroeconomic variable that effects agricultural output by changing the cost of imported inputs and the competitiveness of agricultural exports.
-Fluctuations in the currency rate may contribute to uncertainty and volatility in agricultural markets, influencing farmers' decision-making and investment (Aghion, Bacchetta, Rancière, & Rogoff, 2009).
-Studies have indicated that a stable exchange rate environment encourages agricultural expansion by decreasing the cost of imported equipment, fertilizers, and other important inputs (Dreger and Zhang, 2014).
+The exchange rate is an important macroeconomic variable that affect agricultural output by changing the cost of imported inputs and the competitiveness of agricultural exports.
+Fluctuations in the currency rate may contribute to uncertainty and volatility in agricultural markets, influencing farmers' decision-making and investment (Aghion, Bacchetta, Rancière, & Rogoff, 2009). studyhave indicated that a stable exchange rate environment encourages agricultural expansion by decreasing the cost of imported equipment, fertilizers, and other important inputs (Dreger and Zhang, 2014).

-Muftaudeen and Abdullahi (2014) Studied the impact of macroeconomic policies on agricultural output between 1978-2011.
-The study used the Multivariate Vector Error Correction Model to examine both short run and long run relationships.
-The findings showed a cointegrating relationship among exchange rates and agricultural output.
-The findings also showed a long run response of agricultural output to changes exchange
+Muftaudeen and Abdullahi (2014) Studied the impact of macroeconomic policies on agricultural output from 1978 to 2011.
+The study used the Multivariate Vector Error Correction Model to examine both short-run and long-run relationships.
+The findings showed a cointegrating relationship between exchange rates and agricultural output.
+The findings also showed a long-run response of agricultural output to changes in exchange.

-In the Nigerian context, the currency rate has been very volatile, partly owing to swings in global oil prices and different macroeconomic policies.
+In the Nigerian context, the exchange ratehas been very volatile, partly owing to swings in global oil prices and different macroeconomic policies.
 This volatility has had conflicting consequences on agricultural productivity.
-For instance, periods of currency depreciation have made agricultural exports more competitive but have also raised the cost of imported inputs, so reducing productivity (Udoh and Akpan, 2007).
+For instance, periods of currency depreciation have made agricultural exports more competitive but have also raised the cost of imported inputs, thereby reducing productivity (Udoh and Akpan, 2007).
 Conversely, periods of relative currency rate stability have been linked with better agricultural production owing to reduced input prices and greater market predictability (Olomola and Akinnagbe, 2014).

-Interest rates, another crucial macroeconomic variable, greatly effect agricultural productivity by influencing the cost of borrowing and investment in the agricultural industry.
+Interest rates, another crucial macroeconomic variable, greatly affect agricultural productivity by influencing the cost of borrowing and investment in the agricultural industry.
 Higher interest rates raise the cost of borrowing, deterring farmers from seeking loans to fund their operations and invest in productivity-enhancing technology (Bolarinwa and Fakoya, 2011).
 Conversely, lower interest rates decrease the cost of borrowing, promoting investment in agricultural operations and allowing the adoption of new farming practices.